 If I was a skunk, I'd write about all of the foods I'd want to eat, but not much about the foods I'd need to eat.
 Pet skunks have the same problem of overeating just as we do.
 Fortunately for the pet skunk, the owner is in control of the dietary choices; otherwise an overweight skunk risks dying an early death just like an overweight person.

-Just like us, a pet skunk instinctively prefers high-calorie food, fats and sugars.
-This is because in the wild, you never know where your next meal is coming from, so you had to load up on as many calories as you could.
-But a pet skunk (much like the modern human) has lower energy requirements and so needs a varied diet in order to keep healthy and happy.
+Just like us, a pet skunk instinctively prefers high-calorie food that contains lots of fat and sugar.
+This is because, in the wild, you never know where your next meal is coming from, so you had to load up on as many calories as you could.
+But a pet skunk (much like the modern human) has lower energy requirements and so it needs a varied diet in order to keep healthy and happy.

 Pet skunks will eat just about anything.
 Since they are still relatively new in the pet world, how to best feed a pet skunk is still the subject of some debate and probably will be as long as people care about keeping skunks happy and healthy.

 It used to be thought pet skunks could live on dog or cat food, with the occasional people food table scraps as a treat.
 Although the skunk will like this "diet," it is far too full of fat and protein for a healthy diet.
 It would be like raising a child on a diet of only hamburgers, fried chicken and water.
 They wouldn't be too healthy for too long.

 Pet skunks need a mix of fruits, vegetable matter, carbohydrates and protein like we do.
 And don't be taken in by those begging faces, pet skunks will eat even when they are full.
 (Sounds like anyone you know?)

 A basic morning meal for your adult pet skunk can consist of: